 The Pomeagle or Beagle Pom is very playful but can be stubborn too.
 He is a Pomeranian mix that grows to 11 inches tall and weighs up to 20 pounds.
-He is one of the heaviest toy breeds around but he does not let that deter him at all.
+He is one of the largest toy breeds around, but he does not let that deter him at all.

-Owning a Pomeagle means being subjected to a life of laughter and adventure.
-Beagle Pom is a very intelligent dog and is naturally inquisitive.
-You will notice how he goes on wild hunts chasing each scent he picks up.
-Which is why you should keep him behind a secure fence to prevent him from wandering off.
+You are owning a Pomeagle means being subjected to a life of laughter and adventure.
+Beagle Pom is a very intelligent dog and is naturally curious.
+You will notice how he goes on wild hunts chasing each scent he picks up, which is why you should keep him behind a secure fence to prevent him from wandering off.

 11) Pom-A-Pug = Pug and Pomeranian Mix dogs

-Pomapug is tiny, and if he takes up after his parent the pug, he will be the tiniest of toy breeds.
-But even with a short stature, he has a personality that will fill an entire room.
+Pomapug is tiny, and if he takes up after his parent the pug, he will be the smallest of toy breeds.
+But even with short stature, he has a personality that will fill an entire room.
 Pompug is naturally friendly, affectionate, and very playful.

 You have to get him as a pup to enjoy his full mischief.
 He may have a tiny muzzle with big eyes or relaxed ears with a furry face.
 How he looks is dependent on the dominant parentage, and this can differ within the same litter.